 11.55.4.2 DMG SBP setup exchange

-If both dot11DMGSensingMsmtImplemented and dot11DMGSBPImplemented are true, to establish a DMG SBP procedure, the SME of a non-AP and non-PCP DMG STA (SBP initiator) shall issue an MLME-DMG-SBP.request primitive with PeerSTAAddress parameter equal to the intended SBP responder’s MAC address.
-The MLME-DMG-SBP.request primitive shall include valid parameters as defined in DMG Sensing Measurement Session and DMG SBP Parameters elements.
+If both dot11DMGSensingMsmtImplemented and dot11DMGSBPImplemented are true, to establish a DMG SBP procedure, the SME of a non-AP and non-PCP DMG STA (SBP initiator) shall issue an MLME-DMG-SBP.request primitive that results in the transmission of a DMG SBP Request frame to the intended SBP responder.
+The DMG SBP Request frame shall include valid parameters as defined in DMG Sensing Measurement Session and DMG SBP Parameters elements.
 The fields RX Initiator, LCI Present, and Orientation Present in the Measurement Session Control field of the DMG Sensing Measurement Session element are not in use and shall be set to the reserved values.

-The DMG SBP Parameters element of the MLME-DMG-SBP.request primitive may include a Sensing Responder Addresses field to indicate a set of preferred sensing responders.
+The DMG SBP Parameters element within the DMG SBP Request frame may include a Sensing Responder Addresses field to indicate a set of preferred sensing responders.

 On receiving a DMG SBP Request frame, if both dot11DMGSensingMsmtImplemented and dot11DMGSBPImplemented are true, the SBP responder shall validate the frame and issue an MLME-DMG-SBP.indication primitive.
-If the SME of an SBP responder receives an MLME-DMG-SBP.indication primitive, it shall issue an MLME-DMG-SBP.response primitive with PeerSTAAddress parameter equal to the SBP initiator’s MAC address within aDMGSBPSetupExpiry.
-The Status Code parameter within the MLME-DMGSBP.response primitive should be set to SUCCESS to indicate that the SBP procedure request is accepted if the SBP responder is able to satisfy the SBP request with parameters indicated in the MLME-DMGSBP.indication primitive.
-The Status Code parameter within the MLME-DMG-SBP.response primitive shall be set to REQUEST_DECLINED or to REJECTED_WITH_SUGGESTED_CHANGES to indicate that the DMG SBP procedure request is rejected if the SBP responder is not able to satisfy the DMG SBP request with parameters indicated in the MLME-DMG-SBP.indication primitive.
+If the SME of an SBP responder receives an MLME-DMG-SBP.indication primitive, it shall issue an MLME-DMG-SBP.response primitive that results in the transmission of a DMG SBP Response frame to the SBP initiator within aDMGSBPSetupExpiry.
+The Status Code field within the DMG SBP Response frame should be set to SUCCESS to indicate that the SBP procedure request is accepted if the SBP responder is able to satisfy the SBP request with parameters indicated in the DMG SBP Request frame.
+The Status Code field within the DMG SBP Response frame shall be set to REQUEST_DECLINED or to REJECTED_WITH_SUGGESTED_CHANGES to indicate that the DMG SBP procedure request is rejected if the SBP responder is not able to satisfy the DMG SBP request with parameters indicated in the DMG SBP Request frame.

-If the Status Code parameter within the MLME-DMG-SBP.response primitive is set to REJECTED_WITH_SUGGESTED_CHANGES, the MLME-DMG-SBP.response primitive shall include DMG SBP Parameters element and DMG Sensing Measurement Session element that specify preferred SBP and DMG measurement session parameters, respectively.
+If the Status Code field within the DMG SBP Response frame is set to REJECTED_WITH_SUGGESTED_CHANGES, the DMG SBP Response frame shall include a DMG SBP Parameters element and a DMG Sensing Measurement Session element that specify preferred SBP and DMG measurement session parameters, respectively.

-If the StatusCode parameter within the MLME-DMG-SBP.response primitive is set to SUCCESS, the MLME-DMG-SBP.response primitive shall include a DMG Measurement Session ID parameter that specifies the DMG Measurement Session ID assigned for the DMG SBP setup exchange.
-In this case, the MLME-DMG-SBP.response primitive may also include a DMG SBP Parameters.
+If the Status Code field within the DMG SBP Response frame is set to SUCCESS, the DMG SBP Response frame shall include a DMG Measurement Session ID field that specifies the DMG Measurement Session ID assigned for the DMG SBP setup exchange.
+In this case, the DMG SBP Response frame may also include a DMG SBP Parameters element.

-On receiving a DMG SBP Response frame, the SBP initiator shall validate the DMG SBP Response frame by ensuring its fields are valid.
-If the SME of an SBP initiator receives an MLME-DMG-SBP.confirm primitive with StatusCode parameter equal to REQUEST_DECLINED or REJECTED_WITH_SUGGESTED_CHANGES, or if it does not receive a MLME-DMG-SBP.confirm primitive with StatusCode parameter equal to SUCCESS within aDMGSBPSetupExpiry of issuing the corresponding MLME-DMG-SBP.request primitive, the DMG SBP procedure setup exchange is defined to be unsuccessful.
+On receiving a DMG SBP Response frame, the SBP initiator shall validate the DMG SBP Response frame by ensuring its fields are valid and issue an MLME-DMG-SBP.confirm primitive.
+If the SBP initiator receives a DMG SBP Response frame with the Status Code field equal to REQUEST_DECLINED or REJECTED_WITH_SUGGESTED_CHANGES, or if it does not receive a DMG SBP Response frame with the Status Code field equal to SUCCESS within aDMGSBPSetupExpiry of sending the corresponding DMG SBP Request frame, the DMG SBP procedure setup exchange is defined to be unsuccessful.

-The DMG Sensing Measurement Session element within the MLME-DMG-SENSMSMTSESSION.request primitive issued to initiate a DMG sensing procedure used to satisfy a DMG SBP request shall be identical to the DMG Sensing Measurement Session element within the corresponding MLME-DMG-SBP.request primitive.
-The DMG Measurement Session ID parameter within the MLME-DMG-SENSMSMTSESSION.request primitive issued to initiate a DMG sensing procedure used to satisfy a DMG SBP request shall be identical to the DMG Measurement Session ID parameter within the corresponding MLME-DMGSBP.response primitive.
+The DMG Sensing Measurement Session element within the DMG Sensing Measurement Request frame sent to initiate a DMG sensing procedure used to satisfy a DMG SBP request shall be identical to the DMG Sensing Measurement Session element within the corresponding DMG SBP Request frame.
+The DMG Measurement Session ID field within the DMG Sensing Measurement Request frame sent to initiate a DMG sensing procedure used to satisfy a DMG SBP request shall be identical to the DMG Measurement Session ID field within the corresponding DMG SBP Response frame.